JordonBobo/Portfolio01/README.md

 ## Description
 3 pages total.
 Home page with intoduction and casual photo.
 Contact Page with information for reaching out to Jordon, contact form does not currently function.
-Porfolio page with placeholder entries to be used later for projects or other other coding reltated efforts.
+Porfolio page with placeholder entries to be used later for projects or other coding reltated efforts.

 ### Links to the page: